Monday, 20 February 2023

-The Origin of the Tatra Nazi Killing Myth
+The Origins of the Tatra Nazi Killing Myth

 I have long argued that the 'Nazi killing Tatra' story is entirely mythical.
-There was no horrific death toll of German officers killed driving their Tatras, nor were German officers ever banned from driving Tatras during the war, and no one ever called the Tatra "the Czech secret weapon."
-My own research into this story leads us back only as far as the 1980s in the UK, where this story suddenly appears, right at about the time that old consular Tatra T603s start to appear on market as the Czech Foreign Service starts its transition to the more modern T613.
-So where did this story first appear in print?
+There was no horrific death toll of German officers killed driving their Tatras, nor were German officers ever banned from driving Tatras during the war, and no one ever called the Tatra "the Czech secret weapon" during the war.
+The latest research into this story now leads us back to 1954 with an anonymous survey of vehicle designs in central Europe in The Motor (UK) magazine. https://tatrat600.blogspot.com/2024/10/first-reference-to-nazi-killing-tatras.html

 Palmer's article provides an overview of Hans Ledwinka's career from his start with Nesseldorfer in 1897 right through to his development of Tatra's highly advanced and innovative streamliners in the 1930s, through to his arrest, imprisonment and eventual exile to Germany.
-The article is enlivened by the first-hand recollections of Albert K Richter, a mechanical engineer working in Germany with some experience providing services for German Tatra owners.
+Unlike his predecessors however, Palmer quotes a first-hand witness to the trials and tribulations of Tatra during the war years with the recollections of Albert K Richter, a mechanical engineer working in Germany with some experience providing services for German Tatra owners.
 Tatras were a highly desirable vehicle in Germany with a number of high profile owners, such as Ernst Heinkel (below), Erwin Rommel and Nazi industry minister, Robert Ley.

-After a discussion of Richter's wartime career grading German steel quality (which deteriorated as the war went on due to the lack of skilled steel workers and an increasing reliance of forced and slave labour), Palmer jumps to Richter's recollections of German problems with Tatras.
-The paragraph is quoted in full:
+After a discussion of Richter's wartime career grading German steel quality, Palmer jumps to Richter's recollections of German problems with Tatras.
+I have quoted the entire paragraph in full:

 "Albert Richter's knowledge and personal experience driving and working on Tatras also caused him to be summoned to Command Headquarters in Berlin.
 A number of high-ranking officers occupying Czechoslovakia were using the Big Tatras for personal transport and at high speed, crosswinds or the uncertain swing-axle behaviour in cornering caused a number of them to come to grief.
 The army could not afford to lose its best men in this manner and they began to wonder whether the Tatra was the Czechs secret weapon against them.
 Richter argued that at modest speeds the Tatra was perfectly safe, indeed superior in many respects, to most vehicles then on the roads.
 High Command was not convinced, however, and the order went out that Tatras were verboten."